ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     boolean status = this.apiClient.addDiagnosticErrorCode(DEVICE_TYPE, DEVICE_ID, 10, new Date());

-An overloaded method can be used to add errorcode in JSON format as well,
+An overloaded method can be used to add rhe error code in JSON format as well,

 .. code:: java